zquestz/omniauth-google-oauth2/README.md

 You can now access the OmniAuth Google OAuth2 URL: `/auth/google_oauth2`

-Fore more examples please check out `examples/omni_auth.rb`
+For more examples please check out `examples/omni_auth.rb`

 ## Configuration